About This Listing

 A fundraising event for AIDS Project Los Angeles (APLA) and other AIDS service organizations across LA County, the AIDS Walk begins at the Pacific Design Center in West Hollywood with over 25,000 people walking 6.2 miles to raise money for this very important cause.
 Founded by four friends in 1982, APLA is a community-based, volunteer-supported organization with local, national and global reach.
 Visit (website hidden) for more information.

-WEHO HALLOWEEN PARADE 10/31 (walk 10 feet! really) The largest Halloween street party in the world happens in West Hollywood, located in the Los Angeles County Region.
+HALLOWEEN PARADE 10/31 (walk 10 feet! really) The largest Halloween street party in the world happens in West Hollywood, located in the Los Angeles County Region.
 Each year, more than 500,000 people take to the streets of Santa Monica Boulevard to enjoy the craziest, most eccentric costume creations ever.
 The big draws of the evening are the Halloween Costume Contest and crowning of an Honorary “Queen of the Carnaval.”
 Visitors can also expect fantastic live entertainment, food vendors, pumpkin-carving contests and children’s activities throughout the week previous.
 Admission is free and the event starts at 6 PM and runs until 11 PM.

 Washer and dryer available in the shared foyer.
 (The entryway/laundry area is the only shared space.)
-The back bamboo patio off your bedroom is just for you (and sometimes my dogs.
+The back bamboo patio off your dbedroom is just for you (and sometimes my dogs.
 But I never use your back patio when a guest is here so it's private for you.
 I try to ensure no doggie "gifts" are ever left; beyond that I never go out there.
 You have a totally private patio suite!

 Interaction with Guests

-Only when you desire it.
+Read the reviews!
+Interaction is only when you desire it.
 I've had guests here for two weeks I literally saw only upon checkin and checkout.
 Others stop by the kitchen every day for guidance.
 (Between 9am-7pm I'm fine with either.
 And I'm virtually always avail via email, my preferred method of communication.)

 Best, most central neighborhood with an incredible "97 walking score" on that website that rates them.
 Local west hollywood shuttle (free) and bigger city buses all have stops steps from the house.
 I also often have coupons for Lyft and Uber, taxi services.
 Just ask.